 Builder Design Pattern

-Builder is a creational design pattern that lets you construct complex objects step by step.
-The pattern allows you to produce different types and representations of an object using the same construction code.
+The Builder is a creational design pattern that lets you construct complex objects step by step, producing different types and representations of an object using the same construction code.

-Imagine you have an item that is quite complicated to create and has many possible combinations.
-For example, it could be a car.
-Some cars will be in the basic version, while others may have many additional things.
+Imagine you need to create an object that is complex and comes in many configurations.
+For example, a car.
+Some cars will be in the basic version, while others may have many additional features.

-Another idea might be to create just one class, just Car, which will have all the possibilities as fields such as hasAutopilot, isSportVersion, hasSteeringWheel, additionalWarranty, soundSystem, and so on.
-So if we create a base car, in most constructor fields we will pass null, which looks messy.
+Another idea might be to create just one class, Car, which will have all the possibilities as fields: hasAutopilot, isSportVersion, hasSteeringWheel, additionalWarranty, soundSystem, and so on.
+If we create a base car, most constructor parameters will be null or false, which is both messy and error-prone.
+This is the classic telescoping constructor problem: constructors with ever-growing parameter lists.

 In the classic Gang of Four (GoF) formulation, a Director class orchestrates the building process.
 The Director defines the order in which to call construction steps, while the Builder provides the implementation for those steps.
 This separation lets you reuse the same building routine across different builders.